-All forms must be completed in a camper's online account by 4:00pm on the Wednesday prior to that camper's week or faxed in and accounted for.
-(For example, if your camper is starting on Monday, July 12th, then your forms must be in by Wednesday, July 7th, at 4:00pm.)
+All forms must be completed in a camper's online account by 4:00 pm on the Wednesday prior to that camper's week and accounted for.
+(For example, if your camper is starting on Monday, July 14th, then your forms must be in by Wednesday, July 9th, at 4:00 pm.)

-You will have the ability to complete all of these forms during enrollment:
+You will have the ability to complete all these forms during enrollment: